WPTT/WPThemeReview/.github/CONTRIBUTING.md

 The most important thing when writing sniffs intended for the theme review, is to have ample example code.
 This makes writing sniffs a lot easier, because you can test against the given examples.

-If you want to run unit tests, and if you ran `composer install`, you can now run `composer run-tests` (or `composer run-script run-tests`), which will run the test suite.
+If you want to run the unit tests, and you installed the dependencies using `composer`, you can now run `composer run-tests` (or `composer run-script run-tests`), which will run the test suite.

 The WordPress Theme Review Coding Standards use the PHP_CodeSniffer native unit test suite for unit testing the sniffs.